 Fondazione Sella

-A well-furnished library related to the subjects of the funds completes the material available to researchers.
+A well-stocked library related to its topics completes the material available to researchers.